Three ways to cover a graph: Covering Classes

 \subsection{Star Forests}

-The star arboricity $\sa(G)$ of a graph $G$, introduced by Akiyama and Kano~\cite{Aki-85}, is the minimum number of star forests, i.e., forests without paths of length $3$, into which the edge-set of $G$ can be partitioned.
-In particular, if $\mc{S}$ denotes the class of star forests, then $\sa(G) = c_{g}^{\mc{S}}(G)$.
-It is known that outerplanar and planar graphs have star arboricity at most $3$ and $5$, respectively, see Hakimi et. al.~\cite{Hak-96}.
-That this is best possible is shown by Algor and Alon~\cite{Alg-89}.
-Moreover, $\sa(G) \leq \tw(G)+1$, see Ding et. al.~\cite{Din-98} and $\sa(G) \leq 2\dg(G)$~\cite{Hak-96}, where $\tw(G)$ and $\dg(G)$ denote the tree-width (c.f.
-Section~\ref{subsec:tree-width}) and degeneracy (c.f.
-Section~\ref{subsec:degeneracy}) of $G$, respectively.
-Both bounds are best-possible, see Alon et. al.~\cite{Alo-92} and Dujmovi{\'c} and Wood~\cite{Duj-07}, respectively.
+The star arboricity $\sa(H)$ of a graph $H$, introduced by Akiyama and Kano~\cite{Aki-85}, is the minimum number of star forests (forests without paths of length $3$) into which the edge-set of $H$ can be partitioned.
+In particular, if $\mc{S}$ denotes the class of star forests, then $\sa(H) = c_{g}^{\mc{S}}(H)$.
+The star arboricity has been a frequent subject of research.
+It is known that outerplanar and planar graphs have star arboricity at most $3$ and $5$, respectively; see Hakimi \textit{et al.}~\cite{Hak-96}.
+That this is best possible was shown by Algor and Alon~\cite{Alg-89}.
+Alon \textit{et al.}~\cite{Alo-92} showed that $sa(H)\leq 2a(H)$ is a tight upper bound.

-Since merging any two vertices in a star and omitting double edges yields again a star by Proposition~\ref{prop:basic}~\ref{enum:local-eq-folded} local and folded star arboricity coincide.
-In the following we relate the local star arboricity, denoted by $\lsa(G)$, to two further covering numbers.
-The \emph{arboricity} $a(G)$, introduced by Nash-Williams~\cite{Nas-64}, is the minimum number of forests needed to cover the edges of $G$.
-It is known~\cite{Nas-64} that $a(G)=\max_{S\subseteq V(G)}\lceil\frac{|E[S]|}{|S|-1}\rceil$.
-A \emph{pseudoforest} is a graph with at most one cycle per component and the \emph{pseudoarboricity} $p(G)$ is the minimum number of pseu\-do\-fo\-rests needed to cover the edges of $G$.
-Picard and Queyranne~\cite{Pic-82} notice that $p(G)$ equals the minimum maximum out-degree of all orientations of $G$, while the latter quantity equals $\max_{S\subseteq V(G)}\lceil\frac{|E[S]|}{|S|}\rceil$, see Frank and Gy\'arf\'as~\cite{Fra-78}.
-Putting things together one obtains $p(G) \leq a(G) \leq p(G)+1$.
-The local star arboricity fits into the picture here.
+Since merging non-adjacent vertices in a star and omitting double edges yields again a star, local and folded star arboricity coincide, by Proposition~\ref{prop:basic}~\ref{enum:local-eq-folded}.
+Here, we show that in contrast to the global star arboricity, the local star arboricity, denoted by $\lsa(H)$, fits nicely into the inequalities relating arboricity and pseudoarboricity from Section~\ref{subsec:pseudoforest}.

-\begin{theorem} For any graph $G$ we have $p(G) \leq a(G) \leq \lsa(G) \leq p(G)+1$, where either inequality can be strict.
-Moreover, $\lsa(G) = p(G)$ if and only if $G$ has an orientation with maximum out-degree $p(G)$ attained only at vertices of degree $p(G)$. \end{theorem} \begin{proof} Every cover of $G$ w.r.t. stars can be transferred into an orientation of $G$ by orienting every edge towards the center of the corresponding star.
-If every vertex is contained in at most $\lsa(G)$ stars, then the orientation has maximum out-degree at most $\lsa(G)$, i.e., $p(G) \leq \lsa(G)$.
+\begin{theorem} For any graph $H$, we have $p(H) \leq a(H) \leq \lsa(H) \leq p(H)+1$, where any inequality can be strict.
+Moreover, $\lsa(H) = p(H)$ if and only if $H$ has an orientation with maximum out-degree $p(H)$ in which this outdegree occurs only at vertices of degree $p(H)$. \end{theorem} \begin{proof} Every cover of $H$ with respect to stars can be transformed into an orientation of $H$ by orienting every edge towards the center of the corresponding star.
+If every vertex is contained in at most $\lsa(H)$ stars, then the orientation has maximum out-degree at most $\lsa(H)$.
+Lemma~\ref{lem:pseudo} then gives $p(H) \leq \lsa(H)$.